RoloNatt/Data-Science-Notes/4 - Statistics & Probability.md

 ### Student t-test
 If we know that our distributions are normal, we can apply Student t-test.
+> t-test is a statistical test used to compare two groups of data and determine whether the difference between their means (averages) is statistically significant or just due to chance.

 #### t-value

-> indicates the difference between means, taking into account the variance
+> indicates the difference between means between , taking into account the variance

 python library used: **ttest_ind**